The 2-character theory of finite 2-groups: Introduction

-Moreover, a finite semisimple category $\CV \in 2\vect$ is not only dualizable, but also fully dualizable in the sense that the evaluation and coevaluation 1-morphisms are also dualizable in $2\vect$.
-Hence by the cobordism hypothesis \cite{BD95,Lur08}, $\CV$ defines a fully extended 2D topological quantum field theory (TQFT).
+The 2-character $\chi_\CV$ and its properties can also be understood from a TQFT point of view.
+However, in this paper we do not aim to construct the relevant TQFT; all of our discussion of TQFT is intended only as motivation.
+The finite semisimple category $\CV \in 2\vect$ is not only dualizable, but also fully dualizable in the sense that the evaluation and coevaluation 1-morphisms are also dualizable in $2\vect$.
+Hence by the cobordism hypothesis \cite{BD95,Lur08}, $\CV$ defines a fully extended 2D TQFT.
 A fully extended 2D TQFT is a symmetric monoidal 2-functor $Z \colon \mathrm{Cob}_2^{\mathrm{fr}} \to 2\vect$, where $\mathrm{Cob}_2^{\mathrm{fr}}$ is the 2-category of 2-1-0 framed cobordisms with the tensor product being the disjoint union.
 The cobordism hypothesis states that for any fully dualizable object $\CV$ there is an essentially unique fully extended 2D TQFT $Z_\CV$ which maps the single point to $\CV$.
-Moreover, when we consider $\CV$ as a finite semisimple 2-representation of $\CG$, the TQFT $Z_\CV$ can be extended to a $\CG$-TQFT, that is, a symmetric monoidal 2-functor $Z_\CV \colon \mathrm{Cob}_2^\CG \to 2\vect$ where the cobordisms in $\mathrm{Cob}_2^\CG$ are all equipped with a continuous map to the classifying space $\lvert \mathrm B \CG \rvert$.
+Moreover, if we consider $\CV$ as a finite semisimple 2-representation of $\CG$, the TQFT $Z_\CV$ can be extended to a $\CG$-TQFT, that is, a symmetric monoidal 2-functor $Z_\CV \colon \mathrm{Cob}_2^\CG \to 2\vect$ where the cobordisms in $\mathrm{Cob}_2^\CG$ are all equipped with a continuous map to the classifying space $\lvert \mathrm B \CG \rvert$.
 Then the value of $Z_\CV$ on the circle $S^1$ with chosen maps to $\lvert \mathrm B \CG \rvert$ recovers the 2-character of $\CV$ (see Remark \ref{rem_G_TQFT}).
 By considering the value of $Z_\CV$ on certain cylinders, we obtain the conjugation invariance of the 2-character (see Remark \ref{rem_TQFT_conjugation_invariance}), which categorifies the classical conjugation invariance of the characters for finite groups.
 We can also consider the value of $Z_\CV$ on certain torus and obtain a numerical invariant of the 2-representation $\CV$ with an obvious modular invariance (see Section \ref{sec_numerical_2-character}), which recovers a classical notion of character \cite{GK08,Dav10a} when $\CG$ is a 1-group.